Minimal models for K\"ahler threefolds: Basic Notions

 \section{Basic Notions}

 We will use frequently standard terminology of the minimal model program (MMP) as explained in \cite{KM98} or \cite{Deb01}.
 In particular we say that a normal complex space $X$ is $\Q$-factorial if for every Weil divisor $D$ there exists an integer $m \in \N$ such that $\sO_X(mD)$ is a locally free sheaf, i.e. $mD$ is a Cartier divisor.
+Since however the canonical sheaf $K_X = \omega_X$ need not be a $\mathbb Q$-Weil divisor, we include in the definition of $\mathbb Q-$factoriality also the condition that there is a number $m \in \N$ such that the coherent sheaf